 Poppit Sands with the tide out

 I joined Area 43 in 2017, before that my background was mostly in marketing and events management.
 I was also the volunteer Youth Leader at St Dogmaels Youth Club for 8 years.
 During that time as well as running the club, I organised and managed a mini music festival and community carnivals with live music too!

 I feel it’s important to challenge, as well as support the young people that I work with, to help them appreciate the value of putting effort into whatever they are hoping to achieve.
 Working at Area 43 brings changing responsibilities and different issues, but ultimately my goal is the same; to offer the best I can to young people and to empower them to realise their future possibilities.

 I began studying with The Open University in 2011, whilst raising two girls as a single mum and working full time.
-I have faced several personal traumas over the years, but through sheer determination, I managed to overcome those struggles and I am currently studying for a Bachelors Degree based around working with Children, Young People and Families.
+I have faced several personal traumas over the years, but through sheer determination, I managed to overcome those struggles, and I achieved a First Class Honours Degree based around working with Children, Young People and Families.

 Who inspires you the most?